surfdog/static-blog/content/about.md

 In my spare time, I'm building [Affilimate](https://affilimate.io), an affiliate analytics and optimization tool, which is currently in a private beta.
-I also blog about travel and photography on [Not a Nomad Blog](https://notanomadblog.com), which reaches over 40,000 unique users per month.
+I also write about travel and photography on [Not a Nomad Blog](https://notanomadblog.com), which reaches over 45,000 unique readers per month.

 Find me online [@monicalent](https://twitter.com/monicalent).